E. Ray Goetz: Life and career

 Born in Buffalo, New York, on June 12, 1886, Goetz was the son of a provision merchant.
 At the age of 16 he moved to New York City to pursue a career as a songwriter.
 He began writing songs for Ted Shapiro's Tin Pan Alley music publishing company.
 He studied music at Yale University and Columbia University; and was a pupil of composer Edward MacDowell at the latter institution.

 Goetz was active as a lyricist and composer for Broadway musicals from 1906 through 1930.
 He contributed words and music to several musical revues, including the first Ziegfeld Follies (The Follies of 1907).
-Other musicals in which his work was featured included The Orchid (1907), The Gay White Way (1907), Two Islands (1907), The Prince Of Bohemia (1910), A Matinee Idol (1910), The Hen-Pecks (1911), The Never Homes (1911), Hanky Panky (1912), All Aboard (1913), and George White's Scandals (1922).
+Other musicals in which his work was featured included The Orchid (1907), The Gay White Way (1907), Two Islands (1907), The Prince Of Bohemia (1910), A Matinee Idol (1910), The Hen-Pecks (1911), The Never Homes (1911), Hanky Panky (1912), All Aboard (1913), Words and Music (1917), and George White's Scandals (1922).
 He was the lyricist for composer Sigmund Romberg's is 1915 musical Hands Up; to which he also contributed some music.

 Beginning with Hitchy-Koo of 1917, Goetz began producing musicals and plays on Broadway.
 In addition to serving as producer of this musical, he also penned the musical book and served as lyricist with composer Raymond Hubbell writing the music.
 He produced several more musicals in which he contributed music and/or lyrics, including As You Were (1920), Little Miss Bluebeard (1923), and Cole Porter's Paris (1928), the latter of which included some musical material by Goetz.